-The Texas offense of True Source of Communication gives police the right to arrest you if they believe you use certain deceptive communications with the intent to injure a candidate or influence the result of an election.
+The Texas True Source of Communication law gives police the right to arrest you if they believe you used certain deceptive communications with the intent to injure a candidate or influence the result of an election, including using deepfake video, mis-attributing the source of a communication in a campaign communication, and entering into a contract or other agreement to print, publish, or broadcast political advertising that purports to emanate from a source other than its true source.

-This law had not been changed since 1987, but when machine learning came into the mainstream, the Texas legislature decided to update this one to help curb the use of deepfake images and videos in political operations.
+This law had not been changed since 1987, but when machine learning came into the mainstream, the Texas legislature decided to update this one to help curb the use of deepfake videos in political operations.
+The law was codified at §255.004 of the Texas Election Code and last updated in 2019 with the addition of the prohibitions against deep fake videos.

 Have you been charged with True Source of Communication?
-Book a consultation to discuss legal representation with criminal defense attorneys Paul Saputo and Nicholas Toufexis today.
+Call us today at (888) 239-9305 to discuss legal representation.

 The current Texas law defines the offense of True Source of Communication in three subsections of Election Code Section §255.004, subsections (a), (b), and (d) as follows (subsection (c) classifies the offense as a Class A misdemeanor):[1]